-Custodial credit risk (deposits).
-Custodial risk for deposits is the risk that, in the event of a bank failure, the College's deposits may not be returned.
-The College's deposits and certificates of deposit are entirely covered by the Federal Deposit Insurance Corporation (FDIC) or by collateral held in a multiple financial institution collateral pool administered by the Washington Public Deposit Protection Commission (PDPC).
+Custodial credit risk for bank demand deposits is the risk that in the event of a bank failure, the College's deposits may not be returned to it.
+The majority of the College's demand deposits are with the Bank of America.
+All cash and equivalents, except for change funds and petty cash held by the College, are insured by the Federal Deposit Insurance Corporation (FDIC) or by collateral held in a multiple financial institution collateral pool administered by the Washington Public Deposit Protection Commission (PDPC).
 In the event of a bank failure, claims for the College's deposits would be satisfied by the FDIC or from the sale of collateral held in the PDPC pool.